alexhokl/notes/kubernetes.md

 SERVICE_ACCOUNT_SECRET_NAME=$(kubectl get serviceaccount -n kube-system ${SERVICE_ACCOUNT_NAME} -o json | jq -Mr '.secrets[].name | select(contains("token"))')
 SERVICE_ACCOUNT_TOKEN=$(kubectl view-secret -n kube-system $SERVICE_ACCOUNT_SECRET_NAME token)
 ```

+## Ingress

+### Nginx

+##### HTTP response 413 (Request entity too large)

+We can get around this problem by changing the value of Nginx configuration
+`client-max-body`.
+If Helm chart is used, the value can be set to
+`controller.config.proxy-body-size`.
+It can also be set via annotation
+`nginx.ingress.kubernetes.io/proxy-body-size` of the Ingress resource.

 ## References